Top 8 Essential Oils For Inflammation

 Soothe Sore Muscles

-As you can see, several essential oils hold promising qualities for reducing the physical discomfort associated with inflammation.
-Try out the following recipe to create your own muscle salve:
+As you can see, several oils hold promising qualities for reducing the physical discomfort associated with inflammation.
+Try out the following anti inflammatory essential oil recipes to create your own relief at home:

 1 tbsp soy wax

 - 2 drops German Chamomile CO2